rwxrob/notes/Cycling/Performance adventure cycling kit.md

 Here are my ongoing notes to develop a high-performance adventure cycling kit that can be used in October in North Carolina on the Mountains to Coast ride, which spans a variety of geographies and weather needs.

 I love that the conditions on Mountain to Coast end up making these gear selections  work on a cross-country ride if I ever wanted to do one.
+I also love that I can overpack a bunch of other stuff in case I end up backing the wrong main stuff.
 ## Bags

 - TailFin Aeropack  (carbon, no fast dropouts, no pannier mounts, $385)